prius2055/image-sequencer/CONTRIBUTING.md

 }
 ```

-The `progressObj` parameter of `draw()` is not consumed unless a custom progress bar needs to be drawn, for which this default spinner should be stopped with `progressObj.stop()` and image-sequencer is informed about the custom progress bar with `progressObj.overrideFlag = true;` following which this object can be overriden with custom progress object.
+The `progressObj` parameter of `draw()` is not consumed unless a custom progress bar needs to be drawn, for which this default spinner should be stopped with `progressObj.stop()` and image-sequencer is informed about the custom progress bar with `progressObj.overrideFlag = true;` following which this object can be overridden with custom progress object.

 ### Module example